 - Getting involved in potentially criminal activity

 - Use deleted data forensic recovery devices to uncover chatroom logs.
-Teenagers can be very secretive in general, particularly about what they do online.
-If they wont tell you a thing about what theyre up to, you can reassure yourself that they are safe online by using data recovery devices to recover chatroom and other logs.
-Some devices can even detect adult material stored or accessed on a device, even if its invisible to you.
+Teenagers can generally be very secretive, particularly about what they do online.
+If they don't tell you what they're up to, you can reassure yourself that they are safe online by using data recovery devices to recover chatroom and other logs.
+Some devices can even detect adult material stored or accessed on a device, even if it is invisible to you.

 - Limit time spent online.
-You may not be able to control what they access online and how long they do it for when your teens are out of the house, but you can set some firm policies in place under your own roof.
-Putting more emphasis on family time and other offline activities, whilst limiting time spent online, can help your teen to realise that there is perhaps more to life than staring at a screen all day.
+You may not be able to control what they access online and how long they do it when your teens are out of the house, but you can set some firm policies under your own roof.
+Putting more emphasis on family time and other offline activities whilst limiting time spent online can help your teen to realise that there is perhaps more to life than staring at a screen all day.

 - Understand the apps, platforms and sites they use.
 This could be a great defence against online dangers.
-By joining Twitter, Snapchat and Facebook, you can understand the kinds of activities your children get up to online.
-You may even be able to follow your childs accounts and keep an eye on their activity while youre at it.
+By joining Twitter, Snapchat and Facebook, you can understand the kinds of online activities your children get up to.
+You may even be able to follow your childs accounts and keep an eye on their activity while you're at it.